 International students require both a valid passport and a ‘Student’ Visa authorized by a Japanese Embassy or Consulate to enter Japan.
 In order to obtain the Visa, you must apply at your local Japanese Embassy or Consulate.
 You will be asked to submit an Acceptance Letter as well as a Certificate of Eligibility, both of which will be sent to you by the Student Exchange Division Office at TUFS.
 The Acceptance Letter is issued by the university to certify that you have been accepted as an exchange student at TUFS.
 The Certificate of Eligibility is your proof that you are indeed eligible to enter Japan.
 Therefore, inspections pertaining to visa issuance can be performed quickly.

-You can get the application form for Certificate Eligibility from our web-site (Application Procedures for Exchange Programs).
-Once you have filled out and returned this form to us, we will apply on your behalf for the Certificate of Eligibility at the Immigration Bureau in Japan.
-This usually takes about one and a half month to be issued, but may take over two months in some cases.
+You can apply for Certificate Eligibility online.
+We will apply on your behalf for the Certificate of Eligibility at the Immigration Bureau in Japan.
+This usually takes about one and a half month to be issued but may take over two months in some cases.
 It is therefore important that you return the Application for Certificate of Eligibility form to us as early as possible and especially before any application deadlines we have listed.

 Also, depending on the applicant, the Immigration Bureau may require other specific documents in order to issue the Certificate of Eligibility.
-If you receive a request from TUFS for such documents, please respond to the instructions that we send you as quickly as possible.
+If you receive a request from TUFS for such documents, please respond to our instructions as quickly as possible.

-Once, we have received your Certificate of Eligibility from the Immigration Bureau we will send it by post to you or your university.
+Once, we have received your Certificate of Eligibility from the Immigration Bureau we will send it to you by email.
 You should then take it immediately to the Japanese Embassy or Consulate in your home country, along with other required documents (e.g., Passport, Visa Application, Acceptance Letter, etc.), in order to apply for your Visa.

 In addition, the Acceptance Letter and the Certificate of Eligibility are also necessary to disembark into Japan.
 Therefore, make sure to bring these documents with you when entering Japan in order to show them the Japanese immigration officer who will process you at the airport.
 You can get the residence card at the airport when you arrive at Japan.